 #2.
 Use of pronouns

 The best example for this is the pronoun is you, when used for addressing a group of friends.
 In Spain, you would say vosotros, while in Latin America the use of this pronoun was abandoned two hundred years ago.

 There, you would exclusively use ustedes, which is a more informal version of the pronoun.

 Well, this is a combination which never gets old.
 There are many embarrassing mistakes you can make in terms of slang when localizing your content into any language.

-Many have failed this test, creating localization fails and making them (in)famous for that rather than their products or services.
+Many have failed this test, creating localization blunders and making them (in)famous for these rather than their products or services.

 At the beginning of this article we talked about the Neutral Spanish approach, which will certainly work for much of the content you want to translate.
 However, there are examples that show that this might not be the best approach.

 If you came across the word shell, you’d probably decide to use the word concha.
 You need to bear in mind that this term has various meanings, with shell being one of them.
-It can also refer to a type of Mexican sweet bread, but in Argentina, it is used as slang for a woman’s genitals.
-The same goes for many other Spanish words, which have taken of very different meaning, due to the geographical and cultural differences.
+It can also refer to a type of Mexican sweet bread, but in Argentina, it is used as slang for a woman’s genitalia.
+The same goes for many other Spanish words, which have taken on widely different meanings, due to the geographical and cultural differences.

 How do you avoid cultural mistakes when you translate your content into Spanish?

-A translator who is an expert on a given target market is the perfect solution!
-That’s why if you want to localize your content into Spanish, the easiest option is to reach out to us.
+A translator who is an expert for a given target market is the perfect solution!
+That’s why if you want to get on with Spanish translation, the easiest option is to reach out to us.
 We will check the content, and find the right translator for the target market that you want to enter.
 Together, we will avoid the linguistic pitfalls and help you create perfectly localized content for your users.